What is a personal information breach and why do they occur?

 Reporting personal information breaches

-The Privacy Committee of South Australia must be notified of breaches relating to personal information as soon as possible after a breach has occurred.
+The Privacy Committee of South Australia should be notified of breaches relating to personal information as soon as possible after a breach has occurred.

 See the Privacy Committee of South Australia webpage for notification details.